-Kelly Beck, Associate Director of the Haas Center for Public Service, provides leadership and management over the student-facing programs for Stanford University’s public service center.
+Kelly Beck provides leadership and management for Cardinal Commitment, that part of the Stanford's Cardinal Service initiative which encourages and supports students in long-term service commitments and projects.
 Kelly has been engaged in public service in higher education since 2003 when she joined the Haas Center’s staff as the director of the Center’s science education outreach program.
 In the intervening years she has been a member of the service-learning team and directed Education Partnerships, the Center’s mentoring and tutoring division.
 She now oversees programs ranging from public service leadership training, public service career development to education mentoring and tutoring programs.
+Kelly also facilitates the Center's professional development programming for staff.

 Prior to her work at the Haas Center for Public Service, Kelly was Academic Program Officer for Science Education in Stanford’s Office of the Vice Provost for Undergraduate Education.
 She assisted faculty in the development of science learning opportunities within the general education requirements.
 Her interests and professional experiences have evolved over the span of her career from physics education to informal science education, civic education for science students, educational equity, education program management, and most recently to leadership.